 In economic theory, people are predicted to spend more on health because they are insured and buy more insurance because of the high cost of health care (Feldstein, 1973).
-This behaviour may cause a moral hazard problem, which is one of two main types of market failure often associated with asymmetric information in providing insurance.
-Ex-ante moral hazard predicts that people with insurance may take greater risks than they would without it, because they know they are protected (retrieved from http://www.economist.com).
+This behaviour may cause a moral hazard problem, which is one of two main sorts of market failure often associated with asymmetric information in the provision of insurance.
+Ex-ante moral hazard predicts people with insurance may take greater risks than they would do without it because they know they are protected4.
 Ex-post moral hazard concerns increased spending by an insured individual.
-Adverse selection is a second type of market failure that occurs when persons with poor health tend to choose insurance with high benefits and persons with good health tend to avoid such insurance because of its high cost (Rothschild & Stiglitz 1976; Marquis & Phelps 1987).
-Selection based on privately known risk aversion can be advantageous if those who are more risk averse buy more insurance coverage and have lower risks.
-In other words, the direction of insurance selection that results when individuals have private information about multiple dimensions of relevant information is unclear (de Meza & Webb 2001).
+Adverse selection is another market failure which occurs when persons with poor health tend to choose insurance with high benefits and persons with good health tend to avoid such insurance because of its high cost (Rothschild and Stiglitz, 1976; Marquis and Phelps, 1987).
+Selection based on privately known risk aversion can be advantageous if those who are more risk averse both buy more insurance coverage and have lower risks.
+In other words, the direction of insurance selection that results when individuals have private information about multiple dimensions of relevant information, say both their risk type and their risk aversion, is unclear (de Meza and Webb, 2001).

-In developed countries much evidence suggests that health insurance may cause both moral hazard and adverse selection.
-Early theoretical studies on moral hazard were conducted by Arrow (1963), Pauly (1968, 1974) and Zeckhauser (1970).
-Arrow for example, considered moral hazard an imperfection, as does Zeckhauser.
-Pauly (1968) discussed the response of seeking more medical care as a consequence of rational economic behaviour.
-Since then, many researchers have estimated optimal health care insurance contracts and the types of market failure (i.e., moral hazard and adverse selection) such as Buchanan et al. (1991) and Manning & Marquis (1996).
-Furthermore, many early studies investigated the existence of market failure associated with private health insurance and factors that affect it, including Rosset & Huang (1973), Manning et al. (1987), Propper (1989; 1993) and Newhouse (1993).
+In developed countries there is much evidence to suggest that health insurance may cause moral hazard and adverse selection.
+Early theoretical studies on moral hazard were done by Arrow (1963), Pauly (1968, 1974) and Zeckhauser (1970).
+Arrow for instance, considers moral hazard as an imperfection and so does Zeckhauser.
+Pauly (1968) discussed the response of seeking more medical care as consequence rational economic behaviour.
+Since then, many researchers have estimated the optimal health care insurance contracts and the types of market failure i.e. moral hazard and adverse selection such as in Buchanan et al. (1991) and Manning and Marquis (1996).
+Besides that, many of the early studies investigate the existence of market failure associated with private health insurance and factors affecting it such as in Rosset and Huang (1973), Manning et al. (1987), Propper (1989; 1993) and Newhouse (1993).

 The effect of private health insurance on utilisation of medical care has also been studied in many developed countries.
-Significant effects of health insurance on the demand for health services (i.e., moral hazard) have been found in the literature from the United States (Newhouse 1993; Manning & Marquis 1996).
-A study conducted by Wolfe & Goddeeris (1991) specifically observed pensioners who owned a Medicare supplementary policy called Medigap, and they provided some evidence of adverse selection and that the moral hazard effect is overstated if adverse selection is not considered.
-A study by Dave & Kaestner (2006) also found evidence of a direct (Dave and Kaestner (2006) defined direct moral hazard as the loss of health insurance resulted from the change in individuals' health behaviour that reduced the risk or severity of illness) moral hazard effect in the Medicare insurance market, where private health insurance reduces prevention and increases unhealthy behaviours among elderly men.
-By looking at customers of similar health condition, Koc (2005) found that moral hazard effect for physician visits was higher for those in relatively better health.
-Other studies by de Meza (1983), Nyman (1999, 2003) and Nyman & Maude-Griffin (2001) found that consumer's willingness to pay for treatment was altered by health insurance coverage.
-While findings in many empirical studies have shown a strong relationship between risk and insurance coverage, Fang, Keane & Silverman (2008) found that risk preferences do not appear to be a main source of advantageous selection; instead, the results suggest that cognitive ability plays an important role.
+Significant effects of health insurance on the demand for health services i.e. moral hazard have been found in the literature in the United States (Newhouse, 1993) and Manning and Marquis (1996).
+A study conducted by Wolfe and Goddeeris (1991) specifically observed pensioners who owned a Medicare supplementary called Medigap and they provide some evidence of adverse selection, and that the moral hazard effect is overstated if adverse selection is not taken into account.
+A study by Dave and Kaestner (2006) also found evidence of a direct5 moral hazard effect in the Medicare insurance market where private health insurance reduces prevention and increases unhealthy behaviours among elderly men.
+By looking at customers of similar health condition, Koc (2005) found that moral hazard effect for physician visits is higher for those in relatively better health states.
+Other studies by de Meza (1983), Nyman (1999, 2003), and Nyman and Maude-Griffin (2001) have found that consumer's willingness to pay for treatment is altered by health insurance coverage.
+While findings in many empirical studies have shown a strong relationship between risk and insurance coverage, Fang et al. (2008) found that risk preferences do not appear to be a main source of advantageous selection instead the results suggest that cognitive ability plays an important role.